DataDog/datadog-ci-rb/docs/UpgradeGuide.md

 ## Change WebMock or VCR configuration

-We work on adding new features to the test visibility product in Ruby (intelligent test runner, git metadata upload, code coverage support) that require new endpoints being allowlisted by WebMock/VCR tools when using agentless mode.
+Test visibility features (such as intelligent test runner, git metadata upload, code coverage support) require some DataDog endpoints to be allowlisted by WebMock/VCR tools when using agentless mode.

 For WebMock allow all requests that match datadoghq: